Julian Rubinstein

 Julian Rubinstein December 27, 1968 is an American journalist, documentary filmmaker and educator.
-He is best known for his longform magazine journalism and his non-fiction books, Ballad of the Whiskey Robber, which chronicles the life of one of the world's most popular living folk heroes and The Holly: Five Bullets, One Gun and the Struggle to Save an American Neighborhood, a multi-generational story of activism and gang violence in a northeast Denver community.
-While reporting The Holly, he began filming THE HOLLY, a feature documentary, which captures significant problems in a federal anti-gang effort and the targeted takedown of an activist.
+He is best known for his documentary film and journalism work.
+Aside from magazine work in the New Yorker, New York Times, Rolling Stone and others, he has written two non-fiction books, Ballad of the Whiskey Robber, which chronicles the life of one of the world's most popular living folk heroes and The Holly: Five Bullets, One Gun and the Struggle to Save an American Neighborhood, a multi-generational story of activism and gang violence in a gentrifying northeast Denver community.
+While reporting The Holly, he began directing and producing THE HOLLY, a feature-length documentary that captures significant problems in a federal anti-gang effort and the targeted takedown of an activist.

 Early life

-Rubinstein was born in the Bronx in 1968.
-He is the son of the psychiatrist David Rubinstein and the aerospace engineer Diane Rubinstein.
-The family moved to Denver from New York City in 1971 when David Rubinstein accepted a residency at the University of Colorado Medical School.
-Soon afterward, Dr. Rubinstein was drafted into the Air Force and became the base psychiatrist at Denver's now-closed Lowry Air Force Base, retiring as a major.
-Dr. Rubinstein was an attending at several Denver-area hospitals.
-At age 49, he was diagnosed with cancer and became known posthumously for his work counseling residents at Hospice of Metro Denver who didn't know he too was dying.
-Diane Rubinstein worked much of her career on government contracts, including missile defense, and retired from Raytheon.
+Rubinstein was born in 1968 in the Bronx.
+He is the son of David Rubinstein, a psychiatrist and medical director, and Diane Rubinstein, an aerospace engineer.
+The family moved to Denver from New York City in 1970.
+His father was diagnosed with cancer at age 49 and became known posthumously for his work counseling residents at Hospice of Metro Denver who didn't know he too was dying.
+His mother worked much of her career on government contracts, including missile defense.

-After living in Denver for several years and Pueblo for a year while Dr. Rubinstein worked at the state mental hospital, the family moved to south Denver, where Julian Rubinstein attended Cherry Creek High School.
-He went on to receive a B.A. in Political Science from Emory University in 1991 and an M.S. in Journalism from Columbia University's Graduate School of Journalism, in 1992.

-Rubinstein's younger brother, Dan Rubinstein, is the elected district attorney in Mesa County, Colorado.
+Rubinstein attended Cherry Creek High School.